-2. Open the “androidfiletransfer.dmg” file and drag Android File Transfer to Applications folder.
+Open the “androidfiletransfer.dmg” file and drag Android File Transfer to the Applications folder.

-3. Open the app and connect your Android device to your Mac with USB cable as a media device.
+- Open the app and connect your Android device to your Mac with a USB cable as a media device.

-It is a pity that Android team stopped updating Android File Transfer, so for some phones, it may not work properly.
-When such thing happens, there is an Android File Transfer alternative software that you can rely on - FonePaw Android Data Recovery for Mac (opens new window).
+It is a pity that the Android team stopped updating Android File Transfer, so for some phones, it may not work properly.
+When such an situation happens, there is an Android File Transfer tool as a reliable and convenient alternative - FonePaw Android Data Recovery for Mac (opens new window).